jimfhahn/pod-pyspark-notebook/README.md

 - **CPU**: 12+ cores recommended
 - **Storage**: 1TB+ free disk space

-⚠️ **WARNING**: This notebook is NOT suitable for standard laptops/desktops.
-Running with the current configuration on insufficient hardware will cause system crashes.

 ### Software Requirements
 - **Python**: >= 3.11
 - **Java**: JDK 17 (OpenJDK recommended)